 Effect of Service Tax on New Property

-Service tax is charged by the central government on construction services provided by builders or real estate developers.
-Service tax is charged only on the construction cost incurred.
-There is a reduction of 70% for services like the construction of the complex building, civil structure etc. under the fulfillment of existing conditions.
-According to this, 4.5% of service tax is charged on residential properties.
+Service tax was charged by the central government on construction services provided by builders or real estate developers.
+Service tax was charged only on the construction cost incurred.
+There was a reduction of 70% for services like the construction of the complex building, civil structure etc. subject to the fulfillment of the then-existing conditions.
+According to this, 4.5% service tax was charged on residential properties.

-Service tax is applicable only on the purchase of the property directly from the contractors.
-Service tax will not be applicable in case the resold property is purchased.
-Service tax will be charged on the whole amount on the costs like floor rise charges, preferred location charges, initial maintenance charges etc.
+Service tax was applicable only on the purchase of the property directly from the contractors.
+Service tax was not applicable in case a resold property was purchased.
+Service tax was charged on the whole amount of the costs like floor rise charges, preferred location charges, initial maintenance charges etc.

 Exemptions Under Service Tax

-Usually, service tax is paid on all services except on the services included in the negative list of services./
+Usually, service tax was paid on all services except the services included in the negative list of services.

-• An individual service provider can avail exemption on service tax if taxable services provided by him/her are not more than Rs.
+• An individual service provider could avail exemption on service tax if taxable services provided by him/her were not more than Rs.
 9,00,000 per annum.

-• Services provided to the United Nations and international organization.
+• Services provided to the United Nations and international organizations.

-• Services provided by the developer of the special economic zone or a unit of special economic zone.
+• Services provided by the developer of a special economic zone or a unit of a special economic zone.

-• Service tax is not applicable on services like port services, goods transport services etc.
+• Service tax was not applicable on services like port services, goods transport services etc.

-• Service tax is not applicable to the officers who are on a diplomatic mission.
+• Service tax was not applicable to the officers who were on a diplomatic mission.

 ×